 So what can you, the buyer, do to guarantee that you land that dream home?
 Well, nothing—there are no guarantees.
 But here are five tips to consider that may help stack the cards in your favor.

-1. Find out what you can afford
+1. Find out what you may be able to afford

-Pre-qualification does NOT guarantee a particular loan amount – or that you will receive financing at all.
+Prequalification does NOT guarantee a particular loan amount – or that you will receive financing at all.
 The key with this process is to be honest.
-This isn’t an online dating profile – there is no benefit to exaggerating or trying to make yourself look like a more attractive buyer to your lender.
+This isn’t an online dating profile – there is no benefit to exaggerating or trying to make yourself look like a more attractive borrower to your lender.
 While your credit may not be pulled at this point, all of the information you provide will eventually be investigated and verified and if you have embellished, it may end up costing you the sale.

 2. Determine what your deal-breakers and deal-makers are

-It is far too easy to overlook a home’s shortcomings once you’ve fallen in love with its best features..
+It is far too easy to overlook a home’s shortcomings once you’ve fallen in love with its best features.
 It is also easy to get caught up in the fear that if you don’t act fast, you may lose your opportunity.
 So before you even set foot in a new home, make a list of priorities.
 Then, take it with you and consult it at every showing.
 This can seem daunting at first, but it can save you some headache – and heartache – down the road.

 Again, you need to be honest and realistic when making these lists.
 It may be helpful to categorize your deal-breakers and deal-makers into needs versus wants.
 What must your next home absolutely have (or not have), and what would just be ‘nice?’
 This list can be a good starting point and you can refine it and re-calibrate your expectations as you see more properties.
-Being prepared in this way will help you think rationally if you get caught up in the excitement and anxiety that can come with the home buying process.
+Being prepared in this way may help you think rationally if you get caught up in the excitement and anxiety that can come with the home buying process.

 3. Be vigilant